Research News - September / October 2021 #5

 [Invitation in residence] The UMR IMBE welcomes Grégory Mahy from the University of Liège

-Within the framework of the Avignon University "Invitation in Residence" Programme, the UMR IMBE will host Grégory Mahy, Professor at the University of Liège in Belgium, from mid-September 2021, for one year.
+As part of Avignon Université's "Invitation en résidence" programme, UMR IMBE is hosting Grégory Mahy, Professor at the University of Liège in Belgium, from mid-September 2021 for one year.

-During his stay, Mr. Grégory Mahy will develop research in ecological engineering applied to the restoration of agro-ecosystems, in particular through the development of facilitating biotic interactions (nurse species, ecosystem engineer species, etc.).
-He will also participate in the team's conceptual reflections on the restoration/re-wilding of natural areas.
+During his stay, Grégory Mahy will be developing research into ecological engineering applied to the restoration of agro-ecosystems, in particular through the development of facilitating biotic interactions (nurse species, ecosystem engineer species, etc.).
+He will also be involved in the team's conceptual thinking on the restoration/rewilding of natural areas.

 >>